 - Topical creams and bath products

-Many of these products have yet to be packaged in child-resistant containers; therefore, placing them far from your kid’s reach is the only way to ensure these items don’t end up in the wrong hands.
+Many of these products are not yet packaged in child-resistant containers.
+Therefore, we should especially place them far from kids’ reach to ensure such products don’t end up in the wrong hands.

-To prevent potentially harmful substances from falling into the wrong hands, more companies are packaging their products using child-resistant technology.
-The Child-Guard® closure helps to protect young children from obtaining access to substances like medications and household chemicals that may be harmful if consumed.
-When fastened, the slider locks into place and requires a 3-step “point, press and pull” opening process.
+To prevent potentially harmful substances from falling into young hands, more companies are packaging their products using child-resistant technology.
+The Child-Guard® closure helps protect young children from obtaining access to substances like medications and household chemicals that may be harmful if consumed.
+When fastened, the slider locks into place and requires a three-step “point, press, and pull” opening process.

-To aid in the initiative to make more products child-resistant and reduce the number of accidental poisonings in children under 5, we encourage you to visit our Facebook page and let us know what household products you want to see with child-resistant packaging, using the hashtag #guardit.
+To aid in the initiative to make more product packaging child-resistant and reduce the number of accidental poisonings in children under five, visit our Facebook page and let us know which household products you want to see with child-resistant packaging.

 This article was originally published on 11/21/2016 but updated and republished on 10/10/2022.